-The ideal pH for coco coir cannabis grows is between 5.8 and 6.0 in the vegetation stage and 6.0 to 6.2 for flowering stage.
-The max range you’d want would be 5.5 to 6.5, growing pot in coco outside of that pH range will cause nutrient problems.
+The ideal pH for coco coir cannabis grows is between 5.8 and 6.0 in the vegetation stage.
+The best ph for flowering is between 6.0 to 6.2.
+The max ph range you’d want would be 5.5 to 6.5, growing pot in coco outside of that pH range will cause nutrient problems.

-Your goal is to keep the coco coir medium at a pH of 5.8-6.0 or so which is ideal for proper nitrogen absorption by marijuana plants in veg.
-Varying the pH a bit in veg from 5.7 to 6.0 allows for nutrients that are best absorbed at slightly higher or lower levels.
+Your goal is to keep the coco coir medium at a pH of 5.8 to 6.0 which is ideal for proper nitrogen absorption by marijuana plants in vegetation.
+Varying the pH a bit in veg from 5.7 to 6.0 allows for other nutrients that are best absorbed at slightly higher or lower pH levels.
 You want to go a bit higher for flowering to allow for better absorption of phosphorus and potassium.

 Measuring the pH of the runoff water